 Home Ownership

-Three basic criteria are considered for home ownership application:
+Four basic criteria for home ownership application:

 Need for Housing